cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 ### Modeling:
 ##### Time-Series Models:
-**ARIMA** - poor performance as it doesn't take into account non seasonality
+##### **ARIMA** - poor performance as it doesn't take into account non seasonality

-**SARIMA** - better performance as it takes into account the fact that there is only 3 months worth of data and setting the seasonal time-frame parameter to 7 days.
+##### **SARIMA** - better performance as it takes into account the fact that there is only 3 months worth of data and setting the seasonal time-frame parameter to 7 days.

 ##### Regression Models:
-**Random Forest**
+Amazing performance across all models finding correlations.
-**Gradient Boosting** -
+I need to implement GridSearch with the cross validation still to separate modeling performances further